-This means keeping track of your appointments and schedule, and promoting or marketing yourself in order to secure jobs.
+This means keeping track of your appointments and schedule and promoting or marketing yourself in order to secure jobs.

 It also means educating yourself about the modeling industry, networking with industry professionals, and keeping your portfolio and resume updated.

-Difference Between Working for an Agency vs Freelance Modeling
+Difference Between Working For An Agency Vs Freelance Modeling

-If you are an agency signed model, your agency will be in charge of finding jobs for you.
 This means they have bigger control over your schedule.
 As an employee of the agency, you may qualify for employee benefits.

 Being an agency signed model comes with prestige and usually a higher rate, but the agency also takes a percentage cut of your earnings.

-In return for representing you, publicizing you, and taking care of administrative details such as work permits, transport, accommodation etc especially if you are not a resident of the country.
+In return for representing you, publicizing you, and taking care of administrative details such as work permits, transport, accommodation, etc especially if you are not a resident of the country.

 This means you will need to look for and contact potential clients yourself, market your portfolio, and take care of your booking schedules and logistics.

-Benefits of Working as a Freelance Model
+Benefits Of Working As A Freelance Model

 - Taking home 100% of your earnings/payments